Methodology

 A setting that earns it.

-The third criterion is the property itself — privacy, landscape, room quality, grounds.
-A luxury price should buy real refuge: distance from the city, natural light, good food, and a space where the work can happen.
+The third criterion is the property itself: privacy, landscape, room quality, grounds.
+A setting worthy of the name should offer real refuge: distance from the city, natural light, good food, and a space where the work can happen.

-Price and quality are not the same thing.
+Rates and clinical quality are not the same thing.
 The most expensive program is often not the right one.

 Editorial standards